Hannibal Lecter

-Dr. Hannibal Lecter is a character created by American novelist Thomas Harris.
+Hannibal Lecter is a fictional character created by American novelist Thomas Harris.
 Lecter is a cannibalistic serial killer and former forensic psychiatrist; after his incarceration, he is consulted by FBI agents Will Graham and Clarice Starling to help them find other serial killers.

 Lecter first appeared in a small role as a villain in Harris' 1981 thriller novel Red Dragon, which was adapted into the film Manhunter (1986), with Brian Cox as Lecter (spelled "Lecktor").
 Lecter had a larger role in The Silence of the Lambs (1988); the 1991 film adaptation starred Anthony Hopkins as Lecter, for which he won the Academy Award for Best Actor.
 Hopkins reprised the role for the 2001 adaptation of the 1999 novel Hannibal, which sees Lecter evading recapture, and for a second adaptation of Red Dragon in 2002.

 The fourth novel, Hannibal Rising (2006), explores Lecter's childhood and development into a serial killer.
 He was played in the 2007 film adaptation by Gaspard Ulliel.
 In the NBC television series Hannibal (2013–2015), which focuses on Lecter's relationship with Graham, Lecter was played by Mads Mikkelsen, who won the Saturn Award for Best Actor on Television for his performance.

 In 2003, Lecter, as portrayed by Hopkins, was named the greatest villain in American cinema by the American Film Institute.
 In 2010, Entertainment Weekly named him one of the 100 greatest characters of the preceding 20 years.
-In 2019, Lecter, as portrayed by Mikkelsen, was named the 18th greatest villain in television history by Rolling Stone.
+In 2019, Lecter, as portrayed by Mikkelsen, was named the 18th-greatest villain in television history by Rolling Stone.